Sinkasha/Reflections/content/Characters/NPCs/Wilfred Dongle.md

 ---
+Title: Wilfred Dongle
+Type: NPC
+Blurb: Metalwork Keyholder
 publish: true
-title: Wilfred Dongle
-modified: 2025-10-20T16:27:08.704-07:00
-cssclasses: ""
 ---
 # Wilfred Dongle
 *Metalwork Keyholder*

-One of the 5 most important people in the [[Guilds/Exhas Merchants and Trading Co.]]
+One of the 5 most important people in the [[Exhas Merchants and Trading Co.]]